-- Normal Recommend when the air outside is not too humid. - Max Single and Two-Stage Outdoor Units units without a Discharge Air Temperature Sensor (DATS) Installed.
+- Normal Recommend when the air outside is not too humid. - Max - " Single and Two-Stage Outdoor Units or Variable Capacity outdoor units without a Discharge Air Temperature Sensor (DATS) Installed.
 Recommend when outdoor air is excessively humid.
 May cool your home below the set temperature.